It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Dental surgery is reimbursed when hospitalization is required

-• Hospital coverage includes ward room accommodation and meals; nursing services; laboratory, x-rays and diagnostics; surgery and related supplies; and dietetic counseling
+• Hospital coverage includes standard level accommodation and meals; nursing services; laboratory, x-rays and diagnostics; surgery and related supplies; and dietetic counseling

 • Out-of-country coverage includes emergency medical services paid at the same rates as Manitoba, but the province may not cover the entire amount